2025 China–Philippines espionage cases: Filipino Hainan scholars

-Three Filipinos, three male and one female and who are all from Palawan, were arrested by China on suspicion of espionage.
+Three Filipinos, two male and one female and who are all from Palawan, were arrested by China on suspicion of espionage.
 They were beneficiaries of a scholarship program that was a result of a sisterhood agreement between Palawan and the Chinese province of Hainan.
 Under the 2017 agreement, the Philippine province sent 50 Palaweños to Hainan Normal University from 2018 to 2022.
 In 2022 the three Filipinos finished their studies and went home to the Philippines, but thereafter returned to China to work after receiving job offers from their friends in Hainan.

 The Palawan provincial government has been looking into the case since October 2024.
 One of the three lost contact with their kin that month, while the other two had not been heard of by their relatives since January 2025.

 Chinese state media China Central Television (CCTV) broadcast the alleged confession of the three Filipinos in April 2025.
 It alleged that the three had been spying for the Philippines since 2021 and received monthly payments to gather information on China's military installations.
 A "Richie Herrera" working for the Philippine intelligence service was ostensibly the name of the alleged handler of the detained.

 In response, the Philippines' NSC issued a statement saying the arrests are a retaliation for the detention of Chinese nationals by Filipino authorities.
 It has insisted that the three Filipinos are "ordinary Filipino citizens with no military training".
 It has expressed skepticism about the confession video, noting that the "Philippine Intelligence Agency" or "Philippine Spy Intelligence Services" mentioned are non-existing agencies.
 The NSC believes that the confession may have been coerced or scripted.